Why People Believe the Universal Life Church is a Scam

 How you get it how can someone who gets a Universal Life Church ordination online possibly be allowed to have the same legal privileges as a person who got their ordination at a seminary or theological college?

 The prices charged for ministerial documentation how can a minister license cost $10 when it is just a piece of paper?
 More importantly, what does this "church" do with the funds it raises from the exorbitant amounts it charges for these forms of documentation?
 This "church" must really be a money-making scheme designed to line the pockets of false religious leaders.

-The fact that anyone can get ordained how can a church ordain anyone and everyone?
+The fact that anyone can become ordained how can a church ordain anyone and everyone?
 No real church would allow this as murderers, sex offenders and people of loose morals could easily exploit their system and become ordained ministers, potentially putting them in a position of trust that would allow these evil people to more easily do harm.

 Internet Rant About the Supposed "ULC Scam"